anoma/nspec/docs/tutorial/engines/index.juvix.md

 With engine sets at hand,
-we finally define an _engine system_ as a record with an engine set, a map from set of names of these engines to _time_—these are the local clocks— and finally a set of messages in transit.
+we finally define an _engine system_ as a record with an engine set, a map from set of names of these engines to _time_—these are the local clocks—<!-- -->and finally a set of messages in transit.